jd28/rollnw/tools/client/README.md

 Open the **Tiles** tab in an area to paint terrain, features, and tileset groups.
 A selected action keeps its exact world-space preview while the camera moves.
 Raise/Lower edits grid corners; left paint raises and right paint lowers.
+Crosser actions preview a translucent slab on the targeted tile edge.
+One click places that edge, including an outer area edge; dragging is optional.
+After the pointer enters another cell, the stroke follows the crossed cell boundaries rather than whichever edge is nearest within each cell.
+Tile targeting and the preview both use the area's authored cell-height planes.
 Eraser removes a complete placed group when its SET footprint can be identified;
 incomplete or ambiguous groups are rejected without changing the area.
 Neighboring placed groups are fixed boundaries: erasing one group may refit